thekietly/simplified-hotel-management/README.md

 6 core components will be Booking, Registration, Hotel, Room, Review and Amenity.
  1. __Website admin__
      - Have access to CMS where you modify/delete hotels/rooms/amenities/reviews.
-     - Admin dashboard -> provides website insights such as hotel registeration, revenue, users, etc
+     - Admin dashboard -> provides website insights such as hotel retris, revenue, users, etc
  4. __Anonymous users__
      - will be able to view a list of hotels and rooms with their associated average price per night.
  6. __Registered users__